Email Marketing vs. Newsletter Marketing – Part 2

 Goal: Product announcements (includes new products, services or courses)

-Include in your newsletter.
+Include it in your newsletter.

 Goal: Building a long-term relationship